sadmanhoque/TF-Experiments/GKE/README.md

 ### Introduction ###

-This is a basic initial TF project to make sure all the configuration setup to connection with GCP is done properly and use that as a reference.
+This is a script for deploying a fully functional Kubernetes based server on Google cloud, the specific service on GCP called Google Kubernetes Engine (GKE).

 ## GCP Setup